- Special Programs

 - Family Self-Sufficiency (FSS)

 Program eligibility and assistance is based upon income and household size.
-To be placed on the program, applicants must have incomes below 30% of area median income (view HUD Income Limits).
-However, New Hampshire Housing is able to accept a limited number of admissions for applicants with incomes below 50% of area median income.
+To be eligible for the program, applicants must have incomes below 50% of their Area Median Income (view HUD Income Limits).

 - Have an annual income that does not exceed HUD Income Limits.